-Back in 1986, for the 100th anniversary of the statue of liberty, “Maxim’s des mer” brought over an original plaster mould of one of the Statue of Liberty ears on loan from the Bartholdi museum in Colmar France.
-The birthplace of Bartholdi.
-The museum also made a copy of the statue of liberty for the bow of the boat.
+Back in 1986, for the 100th anniversary of the statue of liberty, an original plaster mould of one of the Statue of Liberty ears on loan from the Bartholdi Museum in Colmar was brought over on the Yacht.
+For the voyage, the museum made a copy of the statue of liberty for the bow of the boat.

 While in the New York Harbor, she became an exclusive affair for celebrity bashes during the party of the century, Liberty Weekend, a four-day party thrown in honour of Miss Liberty and the centennial 4th of July festivities.
 The boat attracted celebrities such as Elizabeth Taylor, Esther Williams, Kirk Douglas, KennyRogers and Lorne Green.
 Rockers ZZ Top played for close to 400 stars and fans on board. (source).
 Robin Leach even filmed an episode for his iconic television series Lifestyles of the Rich and Famous on the boat.

-After the event, the statue was removed, but no one wanted to purchase it, so the captain of the ship, Albert Abélanet from Lugné decided to save her.
-He purchased her and picked her up from storage somewhere in France with his vehicle. source.
+After the event, the statue was removed, but no one wanted to purchase it, so the captain, Albert Abélanet from Lugné, decided to save her.
+He purchased her and picked her up from storage somewhere in France with his vehicle.
+Source.
 Unfortunately, the boat Maxim des Mer is dead in the water somewhere in Italy.

 You can visit the statue on rue de la statue in Lugné France, the home town of Albert Abélanet.
 Remember, she’s been around top celebrities.